 Access Control

-The mechanism that regulates who (subjects) can access what (objects) and in what way.
-Protects system resources (files, devices, memory, and network connections).
+Mechanism that regulates who can access what, in what way.
+Protects system resources.
 Enforces CIA.

 Should be robust, easy to use and efficient.